DataDog/hiring-engineers/answers.md

 <a name="collect-apm"/>

 ## Section 4: Collecting APM Data
+Previously, we enabled infrastructure monitoring on the host, which we can [view in our Datadog console](https://app.datadoghq.com/dash/host/447713820?live=true&from_ts=1523223815042&to_ts=1523227415042&page=0&is_auto=false&tile_size=m)

-Let's setup APM on a test application by restarting our Agent container with new options, spinning up a basic application to instrument, then instrumenting it.
+In this section we'll setup Application Performance Monitoring (APM) on a test application by restarting our Agent container with new options, spinning up a basic application to instrument, then instrumenting it.
 In the Datadog console, navigate to APM to find additional setup details and the relevant docs for your application.

 #### Restarting our containerized Agent with new options
 First we restart our Agent container with some new options: